Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Presentation of Perceval

 \subsubsection{States}

-Information in a linear optical circuit is encoded in the state of photons in certain ``modes'' that are defined by the circuit designer. \emph{States} are implemented in \perceval by the following three classes:
+Information in a linear optical circuit is encoded in the state of photons in certain ``modes'' that are defined by the circuit designer. \emph{States} are implemented in \perceval by the following two classes: